Proportional Dynamics in Exchange Economies: Introduction

 \subsection{Previous work}

-Most of the results for the convergence of the proportional response dynamics to date have been for \emph{Fisher} markets, where the players act just as buyers, and each step is fueled by a fixed income of each player and a fresh batch of goods.
+Most of the results for the convergence of the proportional response dynamics to date have been for \emph{Fisher} markets, where the players act as buyers, and each step is fueled by a fixed income of each player and a fresh batch of goods.
 Zhang~\cite{Zhang11} shows convergence of proportional response dynamics to the market equilibrium for \emph{Constant Elasticity of Substitution} (CES) utilities in the \emph{substitutes} regime.
-Birnbaum, Devanur, and Xiao~\cite{BDX11} interpret proportional response as \emph{mirror descent} on the convex program of Shmyrev~\cite{shmyrev2009algorithm} that captures equilibria in Fisher markets with \emph{linear} utilities, and also extends it to some other markets.
+Birnbaum, Devanur, and Xiao~\cite{BDX11} interpret proportional as \emph{mirror descent} on the convex program of Shmyrev~\cite{shmyrev2009algorithm} that captures equilibria in Fisher markets with \emph{linear} utilities, and also extends it to some other markets.
 Cheung, Cole, and Tao~\cite{CCT18} extend the approach in~\cite{BDX11} to show that proportional response converges for the entire range of CES utilities including \emph{complements}, with linear utilities on one extreme and \emph{Leontief} utilities on the other extreme.
 Cheung, Hoefer, and Nakhe~\cite{CHN19} show that the dynamics stays close to equilibrium even when the market parameters are changing slowly over time, once again for CES utilities.

-Wu and Zhang~\cite{wu2007proportional} consider a tit-for-tat dynamic in an exchange setting, which they also call proportional response, but this is different from what is generally accepted today as proportional response.
-In addition, their analysis is for the special case where the value of a good is the same to each player and there is no money.
-We show that tit-for-tat and proportional response are functionally different, i.e. they have different trajectories in terms of allocations and utilities, even in the special case of utilities analyzed in~\cite{wu2007proportional} and given the same starting configurations (see Appendix \ref{apx:comparison}).
-In fact, we find an example with arbitrary linear utilities (i.e. that do not satisfy the special symmetry property under which convergence of tit-for-tat was known), for which both utilities and allocations in the tit-for-tat dynamics cycle (Appendix~\ref{apx:comparison}).
+Wu and Zhang~\cite{wu2007proportional} also study a dynamics in an exchange setting.
+The Wu-Zhang dynamic is different from the one we study because it does not use money and converges only in the special case of the exchange market where each good has a common value (i.e. where the value of each player $i$ for each good $J$ is $v_{i,j} = v_j$).
+The Wu-Zhang dynamics is motivated by application of exchange from networking, where it is preferable to not use money.
+We note that the dynamics in our paper is the correct generalization of proportional response as it was studied for Fisher markets (see Zhang \cite{Zhang11} and Birnaum-Devanur-Xiao\cite{BDX11}).
+We also show that the dynamics from ~\cite{wu2007proportional} and our proportional response dynamics are functionally different, i.e. they have different trajectories in terms of allocations and utilities, even in the special case of the market where goods have common values and given the same starting configurations.
+In fact, when the goods do not have a common value (i.e. the players can value different goods differently), we find an example of a market linear where the Wu-Zhang dynamics cycles (see Appendix~\ref{apx:comparison}).